Kelley Student Center, Room KC230, Angie Siders, (765) 455-9217, firstname.lastname@example.org

 Main Building, Room KO119, (765) 455-9415

-The Office for Public Affairs and Advancement serves as the community relations office of the university.
+The Office of University Advancement serves as the community relations office of the university.
 This office represents the Indiana University Foundation; maintains contact with various governmental offices; and solicits donations, endowments, planned gifts, and non-research related grants for the campus.

 A group health insurance program is available through Indiana University for all students. http://www.indiana.edu/~uhrs/benefits/students.html